-What is the new Tron Ride at Disney World?
+What Is The New Tron Lightcycle Ride At Disney World?

-Imagineers have given us a bit of a sneak peak of the details and what we can expect from this ride.
+Walt Disney Imagineering has given us a bit of a sneak peek of the details and what we can expect from this ride.
 So far, they have released what the ride vehicles and cast member costumes will look like.
-Following Disney's social media accounts is a great way to stay up to speed.
+Disney's social media accounts are a great way to stay up to speed.
 They give regular updates on their Tik Tok, Instagram, and YouTube.

-Read also: Best Rides for Toddlers at Disney Worlds
+Read Also: Best Rides For Toddlers At Disney World

 “Experience high-speed thrills and chills as the Grid comes alive in a heart-pounding race for survival.
 Created as a friendly way for “Programs” and “Users” to interact, the Power Run pits team against team in the quintessential quest to capture 8 Energy Gates and triumph over opponents.

-Prepare for digitization after entering the portal—this is your access into the energy, lights and excitement of TRON’s high-tech universe.
+Prepare for digitization after entering the portal—this is your access to the energy, lights, and excitement of TRON’s high-tech universe.
 As you leave the real world behind, you’ll proceed to the games as a member of Team Blue, ready to compete against some of the Grid’s most menacing Programs.”

-The description also gives us some beginning-to-end insight on this attraction.
-The experience starts in the Sync Chamber, where “Users” synchronize with their very own lightcycles.
-You’re then propelled into the Launcher-Upload Conduit, which features flashing lights and techno music.
+The description also gives us some beginning-to-end insight into this attraction.
+The experience starts in the Sync Chamber, where “Users” synchronize with their very own Lightcycle.
+The ride then propels into the Launcher-Upload Conduit, which features flashing lights and techno music.
 Finally, you reach The Grid.
 Here's what the description of this attraction in Shanghai has to say about your experience in The Grid,

 “Filled with brilliantly illuminated shapes and sleek, color-changing TRON iconography, this game-world “gravity box” seems to rev harder with enhanced energy as Lightcycles catapult past each Gate.
 Will Team Blue capture them all and take the championship?
 See if you can defeat the Programs, survive the Power Run and make your way back to the real world!”